wacncontent/CustomizeTool/removeCommentOutput2/articles/redis-cache/cache-web-app-arm-with-redis-cache-provision.md

 	ms.date="12/16/2015"
 	wacn.date=""/>

-# Create a web site plus Redis Cache using a template
+# Create a Web App plus Redis Cache using a template

-In this topic, you will learn how to create an Azure Resource Manager template that deploys an Azure web site with Redis cache.
+In this topic, you will learn how to create an Azure Resource Manager template that deploys an Azure Web App with Redis cache.
 You will learn how to define which resources are deployed and how to define parameters that are specified when the deployment is executed.
 You can use this template for your own deployments, or customize it to meet your requirements.

 For more information about creating templates, see [Authoring Azure Resource Manager Templates](/documentation/articles/resource-group-authoring-templates).

-For the complete template, see [web site with Redis Cache template](https://github.com/Azure/azure-quickstart-templates/blob/master/201-web-app-with-redis-cache/azuredeploy.json).
+For the complete template, see [Web App with Redis Cache template](https://github.com/Azure/azure-quickstart-templates/blob/master/201-web-app-with-redis-cache/azuredeploy.json).

 ## What you will deploy

 In this template, you will deploy:

-- Azure web site
+- Azure Web App
 - Azure Redis Cache.